blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 **DynamoDB brings a number of advantages:**

-- It's serverless, scaling cost entirely based on usage, unlike the database solutions supported through Eloquent.
+- It's serverless, scaling cost and capacity starting from zero and entirely based on usage, unlike the database solutions supported through Eloquent.
 - It's fast and cheap when you stick to the planned access patterns, i.e. using the methods on the Spatie interfaces.
 - It can easily connect you to a wider AWS event sourcing ecosystem, sharing your events with other apps & services via [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) and [Event Bridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes-dynamodb.html).
-- It pairs perfectly with Vapor, getting rid of your fixed RDMS costs.
+- It pairs perfectly with [Laravel Vapor](https://vapor.laravel.com/), getting rid of any fixed monthly RDS costs.
-- Laravel already has official support built in for DynamoDB as Cache and Session drivers, so you can use those too for a simpler more consistent tech stack.
+- Laravel already has official support built in for DynamoDB as both a Cache and Session driver, so you can use those too for a simpler more consistent serverless stack.

 **Know when it's not right for you:**

 - You want to avoid lock in to AWS as a cloud vendor.
-- You want to add many custom methods and query Events or Snapshots in a variety of ways the package doesn't offer.
+- You want to add many custom queries for Events or Snapshots that the package doesn't currently offer.
-- You want to be able to do complex analytics and queries on your event stream in the future.
+- You want to be able to do complex analytics and queries on your DynamoDB event tables in the future.
 This could get expensive and slow.
 Fathom Analytics struggled with this problem](https://usefathom.com/blog/ditched-dynamodb).
-- You don't want to invest the time into understanding DynamoDB and its strengths and weaknesses.
+- You don't want to invest time into understanding DynamoDB and its strengths and weaknesses.
 - You haven't read the whole of this README!

 Event sourcing can be complicated, and so can DynamoDB, make sure you have a decent grasp of DynamoDB and read the whole README before choosing this approach.

-TODOs for Release:
+**TODOs for Release:**

 - `DynamoDbStoredEventRepository::RetrieveAllAfterVersion()` uses a filter expression which isn't efficient.
 - Review approach to handling event metadata, ensure its compatible.